AppDaemon/appdaemon/docs/APPGUIDE.rst

 RESTFul API Support
 -------------------

-AppDaemon supports a simple RESTFul API to enable arbitary HTTP connections to pass data to Apps and trigger actions.
+AppDaemon supports a simple RESTFul API to enable arbitrary HTTP connections to pass data to Apps and trigger actions.
 API Calls must use a content type of ``application/json``, and the response will be JSON encoded.
 The RESTFul API is disabled by default, but is enabled by